scyclow/metabased-sequencer-workshop/WorkshopPlan.md

 - Explain the core components: MetabasedSequencerChain and RequireListManager
 - Discuss the concept of modules and their role in the protocol
-- Show the TokenBalanceSequencingModule as an example
+- Briefly show module example, explain deep dive happens later in the workshop

 ### III.
 Setting Up the Development Environment (10 minutes)